wpilibsuite/frc-docs/source/docs/software/hardware-apis/sensors/gyros-software.rst

 .. note:: This section covers gyros in software.
 For a hardware guide to gyros, see :ref:`docs/hardware/sensors/gyros-hardware:Gyroscopes - Hardware`.

 A gyroscope, or "gyro," is an angular rate sensor typically used in robotics to measure and/or stabilize robot headings.
 WPILib natively provides specific support for the ADXRS450 gyro available in the kit of parts, as well as more general support for a wider variety of analog gyros through the `AnalogGyro`_ class.
+Most common 3rd party gyros inherit from the :code:`Gyro` interface making them easily usable too!

 The Gyro interface
 ------------------